manitu85/gatsby-blog/src/posts/post-three.md

 ---
-title: "My Three Markdown post"
+title: "My Third Markdown post"
-date: "2020-01-30"
+date: "2020-03-27"
 ---

-Hello, this is my first Three using Markdown.
+Hello, this is my Third using Markdown.